leeola/docs/contents/index.md

 ## Feature Exploration

-- [Domain Management](guides/domain-management/): Managing which domain points to which VM.
 - [Apps Overview](guides/apps-overview/): The basics of Koding Apps usage
 - [Domain Management](guides/domain-management/): Managing which domain points to which VM.
 - [Groups Overview](guides/groups-overview/): What is a Koding Group?